German Parliament Backs Tougher Rules For Asylum Seekers - UrduPoint

 German Parliament Backs Tougher Rules For Asylum Seekers

-Berlin, (APP - UrduPoint / Pakistan Point News - 18th Oct, 2024) The German parliament on Friday approved curbs to the benefits offered to asylum seekers, as Berlin followed other European countries in taking a stricter line on migration.
+Berlin, (APP - UrduPoint / Pakistan Point News - 18th Oct, 2024) The German parliament on Friday voted to tighten rules for asylum seekers as Berlin takes a tougher line on immigration after recent electoral gains for the far right.

-MPs nodded through plans to withdraw social support from asylum seekers who were already registered in another EU member state and are slated for deportation.
+The package of measures will withdraw benefits from asylum seekers who have already been registered in other EU countries and are slated for deportation.

-The passage of the new rules marks a turning point in German attitudes towards immigration, almost a decade after former Chancellor Angela Merkel opened the country's doors to refugees.

-With the far-right, anti-immigration Alternative for Germany (AfD) making ground in regional elections, Chancellor Olaf Scholz's government has toughened its stance on new arrivals.

-Friday's legislation will also see refugees who temporarily return to their home countries "as a rule" lose their right to protection in Germany.
+It will also mean that refugees who temporarily return to their home countries will "as a rule" lose their right to protection in Germany, according to the legislation.

 The same will apply to refugees who commit crimes with anti-Semitic or homophobic motivation.